saniyashah1099/modular_connector/README.md

 ![database_image!](timescale_db_orderbook.png)
 <br><br>

-Our orderbook is populated inside the database and updated every 1 second, using an async collector function.<br><br>
+Our orderbook is populated inside the database and updated every 1 second (you can change it according to your needs :- "interval=1", 1 stands for 1 second), using an async collector function.<br><br>

 11) Finally, I have attached a pdf 'Open_Ended_Questions.pdf' which answers the 3 open ended questions.